 There are international online forums that let Googlers to find the community they want to get involved with – for instance, there is the Gayglers community for the lesbian, gay, bisexual, and transgender [LGBT] affinity network and Greyglers for the Googlers who are over 40 years old.

 Google’s corporate culture is distinct, since a majority of the team are alumni of the world’s most prestigious institutions.
 The new offices are designed with unique motifs, never replicating a feature of an existing office.
 Their workspaces are full of individuality and it barely resembles a traditional working place.
 There are elements and areas to these workspaces that aid work, relaxation, exercise, reading and watching movies.
+Some companies posts about their working behaviors so that they can gain more employee.
+They use schedule google my business posts to engage more employees for higher reach.

 For example, they are pioneers in having premium and free employee pick-up services.
 Their buses are spacious and Wi-Fi-enabled - that allow them to work even while they are travelling.